cristianvasquez/thingies_gym/readme.md

 * Thingies spend apples to move around.
 * From time to time, trees with apples appear in the grid
 * Thingies can collect apples from the trees
-* A thingy that don't have any apple left, dies
+* A thingy that doesn't have any apple left dies
 * Thingies can perform actions per turn simultaneously.
 Each turn the order of execution is selected randomly

 ## Winter is coming ruleset

 * From time to time, the season switches between summer and winter.
-* When is summer, more apples appear in the trees, and less apples are needed to survive.
+* When is summer, more apples appear in the trees, and fewer apples are needed to survive.
-* When is winter, less apples appear in the trees, and more apples are needed to survive.
+When it is winter, fewer apples appear in the trees, and more apples are needed to survive.

 ## Houses ruleset